Compositional Generalization through Gradient Search in Nonparametric Latent Space

 Abstract

-Neural network architectures have made considerable advances in their ability to solve reasoning problems, but many state-of-the-art methods fail at systematic compositional generalization.
-To address this, we propose a novel architecture which uses a nonparametric latent space, information-theoretic regularization of this space, and test-time gradient-based search to achieve strong performance on OOD compositional meta-learning tasks such as ARC-like program induction, Raven's progressive matrices, and linguistic systematicity tasks.
+Many state-of-the-art methods in deep learning fail at systematic reasoning in settings which require compositional generalization.
+To address this, we propose a novel architecture which uses a nonparametric latent space, information-theoretic regularization of this space, and test-time gradient-based search to achieve strong performance on compositional meta-learning tasks such as program induction, Raven's progressive matrices, and linguistic systematicity tasks.
 Our proposed architecture, Abduction Transformer, uses nonparametric mixture distributions to represent inferred hidden causes of few-shot meta-learning instances.
 These representations are refined at test-time via gradient descent to better account for the observed few-shot examples, a form of variational posterior inference which allows Abduction Transformer to solve meta-learning tasks that require novel recombinations of knowledge acquired during training.
-Our method outperforms standard transformer architectures and previous test-time adaptive approaches, indicating a promising new direction for neural networks capable of systematic generalization.
+Our method outperforms standard transformer architectures and a contemporary test-time adaptive variational approach, indicating a promising new direction for neural networks capable of systematic generalization.